 - Provides coverage for some preventive health services

 - Requires enrollment

 - Premium is based on recipient’s income; you pay monthly premiums for this coverage; if you are already receiving Social Security benefits, it is usually deducted from your monthly Social Security benefit

 - Covers 80 percent of costs, recipients responsible for a 20 percent coinsurance

 After learning the difference between Medicare A and B, you can opt for additional coverage with Medicare Part D.

-- Prescription drug coverage through a private insurer approved by Medicare
+- Coverage through a private insurer approved by Medicare

 - Enrollment requires Part A and Part B enrollment

 - Premiums may vary by plan and provider

 For most individuals, they enroll in Medicare when they turn 65.
 Every enrollee is eligible for an Initial Enrollment Period (IEP) that runs for seven months – the three months prior to their birth month, their birth month and the three months after their birth month.
 We recommend beginning the signup process 3 months before your 65th birthday once you have read about and understood the difference between Medicare A and B and decided which option is right for you.